Battle of La Plata: Background

 General Cantillo's plan was to bring a direct attack on Castro's base in the Sierra Maestra.
-Earlier attacks into the hills from the north and east had failed miserably, as the attackers had run into ambushes and minefields.
+Earlier attacks into the mountains from the north and east had failed miserably, as the attackers had run into ambushes and minefields.

 This attack would be different, a surprise amphibious assault from the sea by Cuban army Battalion 18, under the command of Major Jose Quevedo.
 Once Battalion 18 had landed, Battalion 17 was to move into the Sierra Maestra and attack Castro's base from the north.

 The battle

 The landing took place on the 11 July 1958, at La Plata, a tiny village where La Plata River and Jigüe River reach the sea.
 The landing-party came ashore successfully and the battalion headed in towards the mountains.
 Castro's forces took positions on either side of the advancing soldiers and suddenly attacked.
 Within half an hour, Battalion 18 was surrounded and under attack from all directions.
 The Cuban soldiers proceeded to dig trenches and then waited for help.

 General Cantillo ordered 200 men that had been held in reserve to land at a nearby beach west of La Plata so they could attack Castro's guerrillas from behind.
 But this sea attack was driven off by machine gun fire and so, the reserves ended up landing at La Plata behind Battalion 18 where they could do nothing useful.

-Next, Battalion 17 was ordered to attack into the hills.
+Next, Battalion 17 was ordered to attack into the mountains.
 Once again, a small detachment of Castro's skilled guerrillas stopped the move by the Cuban army into the Sierra Maestra by using road blocks, mines, and sniper fire.

 Meanwhile, Castro tried to convince the commander of the surrounded Battalion 18 to surrender, using propaganda broadcasts over loudspeakers and personal letters.
 Major Jose Fernando Quevedo, though a former classmate of Castro, resisted the call to surrender for days.
 Finally, on the 21st of July Quevedo surrendered his command.